kookma/ogpf/README.md

 * select_precision.f90 (to choose the working precision) For details see 'demo.f90'

+##### Important Note
+To use ogpf on other operating system, you may need to modify the terminal type and fonts in the section of **Configuration Parameters**.
+A Makefile has been provided to build the demo from command line.

 ### Example codes
 This section shows few example codes from **demo.f90**
 * **Example 1**